 Draft Best Practice: To ensure quality and transparency around BMPs that are used to generate water quality credits, a state agency or approved third party should provide a process for formal review and approval of BMPs to be used in trading programs.

 Commentary: Not all BMPs are appropriate for generating credits, it’s important to develop a system that is able evaluate and incorporate those BMPs that are effective in improving water quality and can be reliably quantified into credits.
 The scale of BMP review approval will vary.
 In some states, BMP eligibility for trading will likely be determined at the TMDL or NPDES level.
-In others, BMPs will be approved for use at the statewide level.
+In others, pre-approved BMPs or Trading Frameworks/Guidance Documents will be approved sanctioned? for use at the statewide level.
 A tiered approach may involve BMPs being approved for eligibility at the statewide level where select BMPs from the state list are incorporated for use in TMDLs or NPDES permits based on applicability.
 The BMP review process outlined above should accommodate multiple scales of review.

 Areas for Additional Investigation